 - Do not use the same login ID and password across multiple systems

-- Do not store login IDs and passwords on a computer or on paper
+- Do not store or save login IDs and passwords on your browser, on a computer or on paper

-- Do not share account information, login credentials or other sensitive data with anyone requesting it by phone or email.
+- Do not share account information, login credentials, passwords or other sensitive data with anyone requesting it by phone or email.
 Frost will never call or email you or your employees to request this information

 Take advantage of Frost’s security tools for your business.